-Leeds, on the banks of the River Aire, is in the county of West Yorkshire which is situated in Northern England.
+Leeds on the banks of the River Aire is in the county of West Yorkshire in Northern England.
 It is the largest city in West Yorkshire.
 The nearest airport is Leeds Bradford Airport which sees millions of passengers each year and a typical flight to London from here takes around an hour.
 By rail it takes about two and a half hours and you can easily drive the approximate 210 miles distance in as little as four hours.

 Although Leeds is one of the fastest growing cities in the UK and is respected as a multicultural and diverse city which has welcomed well over a hundred and fifty ethnic groups, it is still fiercely proud of its unique northern heritage.

 Once a tiny farming town, Leeds quickly became significantly larger and much more prosperous with a booming trade initially in wool with many mills and factories being built for the sole purpose of textiles.
 However, many talented craftsmen originated from Leeds and just some of these include clock makers, coach builders, carpenters, blacksmiths, brick makers and pottery makers.
 Later on as the industry for linens and textiles began to decline, it was replaced with a flourishing trade in leather, tailoring and manufacturing.
 At one point, there were well over a hundred collieries here and in the second world war, coal mining was still so important that men~Bevin Boys~were being conscripted to the mines instead of active duty.

 Fast forward to modern times and over the coming years, innovative Leeds has been forecast to witness huge and continuing economic growth.
 Many major companies are based here and thriving industries include banking, legal and professional, digital technology, healthcare, creative, manufacturing and engineering.
 Retail and hospitality are also highlighted and as a tourism hotspot, Leeds sees millions of visitors per annum.